-- Majority of compensation is performance based: A substantial majority of NEO compensation is performance based and at-risk. - Clawback Policy: Our Board of Directors, or Board, is required to consider the recapture of past cash or long-term incentive, or LTI, equity award payouts to our NEOs if the amounts were determined based on financial results that are later restated and the NEOs' misconduct is determined by the Board to have caused the restatement. - Recoupment Provisions for Misconduct: Our recoupment mechanisms include: - Cash Incentive Compensation Plan Recoupment Provisions: Recoupment provisions applicable to all staff members that expressly allow the Compensation and Management Development Committee, or Compensation Committee, to determine that annual cash incentive awards are not earned fully or in part where such employee has engaged in misconduct that causes serious financial or reputational damage to the Company. - Equity Recoupment Policy: In December 2020, the Compensation Committee adopted a policy that provides the Compensation Committee with the ability to cause the forfeiture and cancellation of unvested equity awards and any unexercised portion of any stock options (granted after December 31, 2020) should an executive officer be terminated for engaging in misconduct that caused serious financial or reputational damage to the Company. - Robust stock ownership and retention guidelines: We have a six times base salary ownership requirement for our Chief Executive Officer, or CEO.
+- Majority of compensation is performance based: A substantial majority of NEO compensation is performance based and at risk. - Clawback Policy(1): Our Board is required to consider the recapture of past cash or long-term incentive, or LTI, equity award payouts to our NEOs if the amounts were determined based on financial results that are later restated and the NEOs' misconduct is determined by the Board to have caused the restatement. - Recoupment Provisions for Misconduct: Our recoupment mechanisms include: - Cash Incentive Compensation Plan Recoupment Provisions: Recoupment provisions applicable to all staff members that expressly allow the Compensation Committee to determine that annual cash incentive awards are not earned fully, or in part, where such employee has engaged in misconduct that causes serious financial or reputational damage to the Company. - Equity Recoupment Policy: The Compensation Committee has adopted a policy that provides the Compensation Committee with the ability to cause the forfeiture and cancellation of unvested equity awards and any unexercised portion of any stock options (granted after December 31, 2020) should an executive officer be terminated for engaging in misconduct that caused serious financial or reputational damage to the Company. - Stock ownership and retention guidelines: We have a six times base salary ownership requirement for our Chief Executive Officer.
 Our Executive Vice Presidents and Senior Vice Presidents have three times and two times base salary ownership requirements, respectively.
 Officers are required to hold shares of our Common Stock acquired through the vesting of restricted stock units, or RSUs, the payout of performance units, or the exercise of stock options until they have reached the required stock ownership level.
-Compliance with this policy is assessed annually and all executive officers, including our NEOs, who were expected to meet such guidelines by December 31, 2020, were in compliance. - Minimum vesting periods: Our equity incentive plan provides that our equity awards are subject to a minimum vesting period of no less than one year on 95% of equity awards granted.
-Our grants generally vest over four years, with no vesting in the first year and vesting in three approximately equal annual installments on the second, third, and fourth anniversaries of the grant date. - Performance-based equity: Our LTI equity award grants are primarily (80%) performance-based, with 50% in the form of three-year performance units. - Independent compensation consultant: The Compensation Committee retained and sought advice from Frederic W. Cook & Co., or FW Cook, to assist the Compensation Committee in its review and determination of executive compensation. - Amgen Values: The Amgen Values overlay our Company performance goals and the Compensation Committee assesses each NEO's annual compensation, including the annual incentive award, based on compliance with these internal standards.
+Compliance with this policy is assessed annually and all executive officers, including our NEOs, who were expected to meet such guidelines by December 31, 2022, were in compliance. - Minimum vesting periods: Our equity incentive plan provides that our equity awards are subject to a minimum vesting period of no less than one year for 95% of equity awards granted.
+Our grants generally vest over four years, with no vesting in the first year and vesting in three approximately equal annual installments on the second, third, and fourth anniversaries of the grant date. - Performance-based equity: Our LTI equity award grants are primarily (80%) performance-based, with 50% in the form of three-year performance units. - Independent compensation consultant: The Compensation Committee retained and sought advice from Frederic W. Cook & Co., or FW Cook, to assist the Compensation Committee in its review and determination of executive compensation. - Amgen Values: The Amgen Values overlay our Company performance goals and the Compensation Committee assesses each NEO's annual compensation, including the annual incentive award, based on compliance with these internal standards. - EEO-1 Disclosure: To enhance transparency around the composition of our workforce, we disclose our annual Consolidated EEO-1 Report after our submission of the report to the U.S. Equal Employment Opportunity Commission.